Huotes/CommitMaker/README.md

 No one has ever pair-programmed with Chuck Norris and lived to tell about it.

 In honor of Chuck Norris, all McDonald's in Texas have an even larger size than the super-size.
 When ordering, just ask to be Chucksized.

+Jean-Claude Van Damme once kicked Chuck Norris' ass.
+He was then awakened from his dream by a roundhouse kick to the face.